mingyuecan/DataViz/README.md

 There are a few important notes:

  * All of the source code must be provided.
  * Use GitHub to version your code and your writeup.
-This will also be used to verify individual contributions.
  * The writeup will be evaluated.
  * A "visualization" does not mean a single plot; it is broadly defined to include linked visualizations, collections of plots, etc.